 This appendix describes options, or additional features, that are available for Amazon RDS instances running the Oracle database engine.
 To enable these options, you can add them to an option group, and then associate the option group with your DB instance.
 Note that some options are permanent and persistent; permanent means that an option cannot be removed from an option group and persistent means that once an option group with this option is assigned to a DB instance, the option group cannot be removed from the DB instance.
 For more information about working with options, see Things You Should Know About Option Groups.

 The following options are currently supported for Oracle:

 Oracle Native Network Encryption (a feature of the Oracle Advanced Security option available in Oracle Enterprise Edition)

-Oracle Transparent Data Encryption (a feature of the Oracle Advanced Security option available in Oracle Enterprise Edition)
+Oracle Transparent Data Encryption (TDE) (a feature of the Oracle Advanced Security option available in Oracle Enterprise Edition)

 Some of these options may require additional memory in order to run on your DB instance.
 For example, Oracle Enterprise Manager Database Control uses about 300 MB of RAM; if you enable this option for a small DB instance, you might encounter performance problems due to memory constraints.

 Before you enable these options, please consider whether your DB instance has enough available memory.
 You can adjust the Oracle parameters so that the database requires less RAM; alternatively, you can scale up to a larger DB instance.

 Oracle Enterprise Manager (OEM) Database Control is a web-based interface for Oracle database administration.
 Note that OEM cannot be run on DB instances that use the db.t1.micro or db.t1.small instance classes.

 The default port number for OEM Database Control is 1158; you can accept this port number, or choose a different one, when you enable the OEM Database Control option for your DB instance.
 You can then go to your web browser and begin using OEM Database Control.